zowe/docs-site/docs/user-guide/api-mediation/configuration-customizing-the-api-catalog-ui.md

 It is possible to customize the logotype and selected style options directly in `zowe.yaml`.

 1. Open the file `zowe.yaml`.
-2. Configure the following properties by setting them under `ZWE_configs_apiml_catalog_customStyles`:
+2. Configure the following properties by setting them under `configs.apiml.catalog.customStyles`:

    - **logo**
    Specifies the location of the logo that will replace the default Zowe logo in the API Catalog header.
 The supported image formats are: `svg`, `png` and `jpg/jpeg`.